 Sprung Floor – option #3

 You will need plywood sheets, foam pieces, and deck screws with the thread running all the way up to the head.
-The second layout requires 52 foam pieces per 4ft x 8ft plywood sheet (32 sq ft).
-For the total pieces needed, follow the formula below: Number of sq ft needed _____ divided by 32 = _____ x 52 = _____ number of foam pieces needed
+The second layout requires 54 foam pieces per 4ft x 8ft plywood sheet (32 sq ft) which is 6 rows and 9 columns.
+For the total pieces needed, follow the formula below: Number of sq ft needed _____ divided by 32 = _____ x 54 = _____ number of foam pieces needed

 Place the foam about 8" around the perimeter of the plywood and then in a grid in the center, about 12-16" apart.
 Then place the plywood, foam down on the subfloor.
 Put the second layer of plywood on top of the first layer.
 Run this top layer perpendicular to the bottom layer, so that the seams are staggered.
 Use the deck screws to secure the plywood pieces together.
 Add the performance surface on top of the second plywood layer.